Lesson 2: Expressive vs. Directional Line

 Aquisition of skills and knowledge requires practice and perseverance.

-Students will respond and reflect through critique.
+Students will respond and reflect through critique to evaluate the effectiveness of their design choices.

 Line is limited to outline or contour line.

-Linear designs are all similar in appearance.
+Linear designs are all similar in appearance or lack emotional depth.

 What skills will be assessed?